Garry Jones Garry Jones

 Thumbtrap doesn’t care if you’re 15 or 17 or 57.

-Thumbtrap exploits the same human characteristics in all of us.
+Thumbtrap exploits the same human characteristics shared by all of us.

 And this is the point we find so hard explaining.
 And our kids know it!